-We presented SME-HGT, a Heterogeneous Graph Transformer framework for identifying high-potential small businesses using public grant program data.
-By constructing a heterogeneous graph capturing relationships among 32,268 companies, 124 research topics, and 13 funding agencies, we demonstrated that relational structure provides meaningful predictive signal beyond tabular features alone.
-SME-HGT achieves an AUPRC of 0.621 on temporally-split test data, outperforming both MLP ($+3.1$\,pp) and R-GCN ($+1.3$\,pp) baselines while maintaining low variance across seeds.
-At a practical screening depth of 100 candidates, the model attains 89.6\% precision---a $2.14\times$ improvement over random selection.
+At a practical screening depth of 100 candidates, XGBoost attains 92.4\% precision ($2.21\times$ lift), while SME-HGT achieves 83.4\% ($2.00\times$ lift).
 Our strict temporal evaluation protocol and exclusive reliance on public data ensure that these results reflect realistic deployment conditions.
 This work illustrates the potential of heterogeneous graph neural networks for policy-relevant prediction tasks in the global SME innovation ecosystem.